Buddhist Meditation Club Constitution

 Membership is for all students from the College of Saint Benedict and Saint John's University regardless of their gender or racial, ethnic, or cultural background.

-Faculty and staff who are interested in Buddhism and meditation also joins as non-voting members.
+Faculty and staff who are interested in mindfulness and meditation also joins as non-voting members.

 Any action of insulting or discrimination to other religions is not tolerated.
 Any member who commits this disrespect action will be warned at the first.
 If the member continues to do it, he or she will be removed from the club.